ethereum/py-wasm/tests/README.md

   `assert_malformed`,
   `assert_invalid`, and
   `assert_unlinkable`.
+This includes updating the parser to return errors for all `assert_malformed` tests.
+I would also like to include error checks `if idx>len(raw) or idx<0: return "error"` to make sure that the index is in range.

 **spec_tests/**: This directory contains all spec tests, before and after they are transformed by wabt's `wast2json`.
 To update this directory: